vxvinod/vxvinod.github.io/_posts/2014-01-31-Metaprogramming-Ruby-fantabulous-start.md

 layout: post
 title:  "Metaprogramming Ruby fantabulous start"
 date:   2014-01-31
-desc: "Oh my god!!!!!!! how I missed this book “Metaprogramming Ruby” the name was scarring me oh this may be the advanced version of ruby ,I should not read this until I am good enough in ruby.I am damn sure that i am not still beginner in ruby.come lets dive in."
+desc: "Oh my god!!!!!!! how I missed this book “Metaprogramming Ruby” the name was scarring me oh this may be the advanced version of ruby ,I should not read this until I am good enough in ruby.I am damn sure that i am not still beginner in ruby.come lets dive in.cooool"
 ---

 ####Metaprogramming Ruby